ncatlab/nlab-content/pages/9/3/6/8/18639/content.md

 (\bot,l) & \to & (\bot,r)
 }$$

 then viewing the identity as a functor of 2-arguments, we get an obvious separately functorial action, but since the square does not commute, it is not a bifunctor.

+## Enrichment

+Categories enriched in the funny tensor product monoidal structure are precisely [[sesquicategories]].

 ## Related pages